aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/SupportForRDSMultiAzDBCluster.md

 ## Optimizing Switchover Time

 During minor version upgrades of RDS Multi-AZ DB clusters, the `failover` plugin switches the connection from the current writer to a newly upgraded reader.
 If minimizing downtime during switchover is critical to your application, consider adjusting the `failoverClusterTopologyRefreshRateMs` to a lower value such as 100ms, from the default 2000ms.
-Be aware, however, that this could potentially increase the workload on the database during the switchover.
+However, be aware that this can potentially increase the workload on the database during the switchover.

 For more details on the `failover` plugin configuration, refer to the [Failover Configuration Guide](/docs/using-the-jdbc-driver/FailoverConfigurationGuide.md).